ActianCorp/dc.clientsdk_samples/README.md

-  Samples-1.0.djar:  Package containing maps and processes used by the samples Samples.process.rtc:  Runtime configuration used to configure and load a process within the package Samples.map.rtc:  Runtime configuration used to configure and load a map within the package src/main/assemblies: stage-artifacts-and-data.xml:  Maven assembly used to stage sample artifacts and data for execution src/main/data: invoices_src.txt:  Source data used by the sample artifacts src/main/java/com/actian/dc/clientsdk/samples:
+  Samples-1.0.djar:  Package containing maps and processes used by the samples Samples.process.rtc:  Runtime configuration used to configure and load a process within the package Samples.map.rtc:  Runtime configuration used to configure and load a map within the package V9Samples-1.0.djar:  Package containing artifacts used by the V9 sample src/main/assemblies: stage-artifacts-and-data.xml:  Maven assembly used to stage sample artifacts and data for execution src/main/data: invoices_src.txt:  Source data used by sample artifacts Accounts.txt:  Source data used by the sample artifacts src/main/java/com/actian/dc/clientsdk/samples:
   SamplesRunner.java:  Main class used to execute all of the samples ConnectionBuilder.java:  Helper class used to build a Connection